 So if you’re looking for a secluded, unspoiled spot for your event that’s chock-full of natural beauty, at a price that will make you think it’s 1937, take a stroll around Quail Hollow Ranch.
 Who knows, you may be inspired to start your own magazine!

 The rental fee is required at the time of booking.
 The 10-hour minimum fee (which covers use of the house and lawn) is $891 for Santa Cruz County residents, $981 for non-residents, and $99/$109 for each additional set-up hour needed.
 The 10 hours includes 3 hours for setup, a 5-hour maximum event time, and 2 hours for cleanup.
-The permit fee is $200 if alcohol is served.
+The permit fee is $200 if alcohol is served, along with a $200 damage deposit.
 There is a 25% discount from November 1 to March 31.

 Special Events, Parties

 Tables & Chairs: 125 chairs, 15 tables provided